HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: Introduction

+\textbf{Contributions.} Driven by the need for more scalable TDL, this work introduces \emph{\textbf{Higher-Order Positional and Structural Encoder (\textsc{HOPSE})}}, a novel framework designed to overcome HOMP's associated computational hurdles.
+Specifically, \textsc{HOPSE} main features and contributions include: \begin{itemize}[leftmargin=10pt,itemsep=1pt,parsep=0pt,topsep=0pt]

-\item \textbf{Higher-order topological characterization:} By { decomposing a combinatorial complex into simpler graph ensembles, called Hasse graphs ~\citep{hajij2023tdl,papillon2023architectures},} HOPSE { \emph{efficiently}} uses established graph PSE techniques (e.g. \citep{canturk2023graph}) to obtain characterizations for higher-order topological domains. \item \textbf{Scalability and computational efficiency:} In contrast to HOMP networks, HOPSE complexity scales linearly with respect to the number of elements in the combinatorial representation (\cref{sec:realization_of_framework}).
-This is achieved by computing the encodings as a preprocessing step, significantly accelerating both training and inference (see \cref{sec:experiments} for experimental details).
+\item \textbf{Higher-order topological encodings:} By decomposing a combinatorial representation into simpler graph ensembles, called Hasse graphs \citep{hajij2023tdl, papillon2024topotune}, \textsc{HOPSE} leverages efficient and established graph Positional and Structural Encodings (PSEs) to obtain analogous representations for higher-order domains.
+In particular, our framework accommodates both \textit{connectivity-only} PSEs--relying strictly on topology--and \textit{feature-aware} ones--leveraging both connectivity and original features.

+\item \textbf{Scalability and computational efficiency:} In contrast to HOMP-based networks, \textsc{HOPSE}'s complexity scales linearly with respect to the number of elements in the combinatorial representation (\cref{sec:realization_of_framework}).
+This is achieved by computing the encodings as a one-time preprocessing step, significantly accelerating both training and inference (see \cref{sec:experiments} for experimental details).
-\item \textbf{Extensive empirical validation:} Comprehensive experiments on graph ~\citep{morris2020} and topological ~\citep{ballester2025mantra} datasets validate the practical effectiveness of HOPSE. { It is able to perform on-par to HOMP methods on graph tasks while showing stronger characterization capabilities required for topological tasks } with a speed up of up to $7\times$ with respect to HOMP models (\cref{sec:experiments}).